QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 --------

-As a language intended for mathematical and scientific computing, Julia has strong support for using symbols in the source code
+As a language intended for mathematical and scientific computing, Julia has strong support for using unicode characters

 In the above case, the ``ϵ`` and many other symbols can be typed in most Julia editor by providing the LaTeX and ``<TAB>``, i.e. ``\epsilon<TAB>``